Publishing remediation component

-We do welcome bouncers from the community, and will gladly publish them on the hub.
+We do welcome remediation components from the community, and will gladly publish them on the hub.

-Sharing your bouncer on the hub allows other users to find it and use it.
-While increasing your code's visibility, it ensures as well a benevolent look from the community and the team over it.
+Sharing on the hub allows other users to find and use it.
+While increasing your code's visibility, it also ensures a benevolent evaluation by the community and our team.

-To have your bouncer published on the hub, please simply open a new issue on the hub, requesting "bouncer inclusion".
-The bouncer will then be reviewed by the team, and then will be published directly on the hub, for everyone to find & use it !
+To have it published on the hub, please simply open a new issue on the hub, requesting "remediation component inclusion".
+The remediation component will then be reviewed by the team, and published directly on the hub, for everyone to find & use it!

-The information that should be stated in your issue are :
+The information that should be stated in your issue is:

-- The source repository of your bouncer (for example
+- Source repository of your remediation component (for example

-- The current status of the bouncer (stage : dev/unstable/stable)
+- Current status of the remediation component (stage: dev/unstable/stable)

-- Link to existing tests if applicable (functional tests or unit tests)
+- Link to existing tests if applicable (either functional or unit tests)

 Please take care of the following :